Virtuallified/REST-Api_JWT_CodeIgniter3/readme.md

 - Import .sql file of create by database tables from raw SQL given above controller file.
 - Register a User.
 - Login with that user to get the `access_token`.
-- To perform crud operations you have to supply the `access_token` in header for `jwt-authorization` with other data in body section.
+- To perform crud operations you have to supply the `access_token` in header for `Jwt-Authorization` with other data in body section.
 - If `access_token` expired, you can also regenerate `access_token` by providing `username`.
 - Logout & clear the session.